StephanoH/smart_mirror/README.md

     -expanding news integration
     -media player controls (Spotify?)

--deploy on heroku so multiple browsers can simply go to the website and show a Smart Mirror display

-  -most likely will need to integrate a check for flexbox compatibility with the browser (Modernizr?)

 APIs used:

 Google Maps Api for reverse geocoding (human readable location from coordinates)